88-degrees/Book-of-Changes/e5a4a7e5a3aedazhuang.md

-# Dazhuang ䷡
+# Dà Zhuàng ䷡

 Chinese: dà zhuàng 大壮 ䷡

 ![Dazhuang](https://88o.io/wp-content/uploads/2018/09/34-e5a4a7e5a3aedazhuang.jpg)

-**Dazhuang** indicates that (under the conditions which it symbolises) it will be advantageous to be firm and correct.
+**Dà Zhuàng ䷡** indicates that (under the conditions which it symbolises) it will be advantageous to be firm and correct.

 1. The first NINE, undivided, shows its subject manifesting his strength in his toes.
 But advance will lead to evil, -- most certainly.